FreshMag/omr-img2midi/README.md

 The original code has been deeply extended and modified, adding much more functionalities described in the report.

 ## Usage
-The two parts of the projects can be tested using the corresponding notebooks `omr.ipynb` and `Staff_Removal.ipynb`
+The two parts of the projects can be tested using the corresponding notebooks `AE2E.ipynb` and `Staff_Removal.ipynb`

 ## Citations